programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 A particular focus of this lesson will be on how the fuzziness of concepts can translate &mdash;or fail to translate&mdash; into machine learning models.
 Using machine learning for research tasks will involve mapping messy and complex categories and concepts onto a set of labels that can be used to train machine learning models.
 This process can cause challenges, some of which we'll touch on during this lesson.

-# A Full Deep Learning Pipeline
+## Lesson Set-Up

-This is the second part of a two-part lesson.
-We assume you have already done part-one, which includes setup instructions.
+We assume you have already done [Part 1](/en/computer-vision-deep-learning-pt1), which includes setup instructions.
 You can find the notebook version of this lesson on [Kaggle](https://perma.cc/9H6M-PDB6).
-Please see [part one](/en/computer-vision-deep-learning-pt1) of the lesson for more information on setting up and use this [Kaggle notebook](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb).
+Please see Part 1 of the lesson for more information on setting up and use this [Kaggle notebook](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb).

+## The Deep Learning Pipeline

-In part one, we introduced the process of creating an image classifier model and looked at some of the key steps in the deep learning pipeline.
-In this lesson, we will review and reinforce key concepts from part one and then further identify steps for creating a deep-learning model, from exploring the data to training the model.
+In Part 1, we introduced the process of creating an image classifier model and looked at some of the key steps in the deep learning pipeline.
+In this lesson, we will review and reinforce key concepts from Part 1 and then further identify steps for creating a deep-learning model, from exploring the data to training the model.

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step:

 {% include figure.html filename="deep-learning-pipeline-simple.png" alt="A diagram showing a workflow of a machine learning pipeline.
 The pipeline contains three boxes, 'data preparation', 'deep learning' and 'analysis'.
 An arrow moves across these three boxes.
 Within the 'data preparation' box are three boxes from left to right: 'sampling', 'labels', 'annotation'.
 For the box 'deep learning' there are three smaller boxes with arrows moving between them: 'training data', 'model', 'predictions'.
 The box 'analysis' contains three smaller boxes 'metrics' and 'interpretation'." caption="A high-level illustration of a supervised machine learning pipeline" %}

-## The Data
+# The Data

 We will again work with the [Newspaper Navigator](https://perma.cc/8U7H-9NUS) dataset.
 However, this time the images will be those predicted as photos.
 These photos are sampled from 1895 to 1920.
 For a fuller overview of the 'arcaeology' of this dataset, see Benjamin Lee's discussion.[^1]

-#### Working with Errors
+## Wrangling Data with Errors

 It is important to understand the data you are working with as a historian applying deep learning.
 Since the data from Newspaper Navigator is predicted by a machine learning model, it will contain errors.
 The project page for Newspaper Navigator prominently shares an "Average Precision" metric for each category: